 - Users in the UK sent over 3.8 billion text messages in the month of October.
 That’s 100 million more than the previous record, which was September.

 Think about these numbers folks.
-If you aren’t using text messages in your business (be it real estate or just about anything else), you may be missing out on a significant chunk of the market.
+If you aren’t using text application software in your business (be it real estate or just about anything else), you may be missing out on a significant chunk of the market.

 CUL8R!
 (See you later!)